 However, Madrigal’s defense attorney, Andrew Marc Stein, called only Madrigal’s supervisor to the stand, who testified that he thought Madrigal was at work, but couldn’t be certain.
 In addition, Stein did not present a recording of Madrigal’s co-defendant admitting that Madrigal was not involved.

 Madrigal also filed a malpractice lawsuit against Stein.
-The case was settled and terms were not disclosed.
+The case was settled and the terms were not disclosed.

 - Stefanie Denzel